Departures from April to November 2019 & February to November 2020

 A tour of Cyprus would not be complete without a visit to bustling Nicosia, the divided capital city and last of its kind in the world after the fall of the Berlin Wall.
 The northern half, Lefkoşa, is occupied by the TRNC, whilst the southern half, Lefkosia, is the capital of the Republic of Cyprus.
 You will have the opportunity to cross the Green Line, with your passport on hand of course, to visit south Nicosia and experience the difference between both sides.

-Finally, we head east to coastal Famagusta, the charming and atmospheric old town with the deepest harbour of the island, surrounded by 15th-century Venetian walls.
+Finally, we head east to coastal Famagusta, the atmospheric old town with the deepest harbour of the island, surrounded by 15th-century Venetian walls.
 You will see the ghost town of Varosha, left as it was when it was abandoned in 1974, as well as ancient Salamis, one of the most significant and stunning archaeological sites in the Mediterranean.

 When it comes to Cypriot cuisine, it is very similar to that of Greece and Turkey but with small differences that the Cypriots would be quick to point out.
 The absence of international fast food chains has been filled by Turkish fare, and the Cypriots take great pride in serving locally grown produce.
 The island’s long history of winemaking since Lusignan rule also means you’ll find a good selection of local wines.